ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

         If you want to use a custom port for the jumphost connection, please use the following format: `IP/FQDN:PORT`

         ![Custom Port](jumphost/jumphost_custom_port.png)

   - **IPv4 subnets** - subnet in CIDR representation, allows adding more than open, separated with spaces (mandatory)

     !!! warning

         If you use `0.0.0.0/0` or another subnet that **includes the IP address of IP Fabric**, please make sure to **add IP Fabric IP address/subnet** to **"Exclude IPv4 subnet"**.
 Otherwise, the connection to IP Fabric will be lost and you **will not** be able to **access IP Fabric GUI/CLI** and it will require manual intervention to fix.

-        Also if you have multiple jumphosts that have IP address that is part of include list of another jumphost, add the IP addresses in all the other jumphosts exclude lists.
+        Also, if you have multiple jumphosts that have IP address that is part of include list of another jumphost, add the IP addresses in all the other jumphosts exclude lists.

   - **Exclude IPv4 subnets** - subnet to exclude in CIDR representation, allows to add more than open, separated with spaces (optional)
   - **Login type**